-On September 17, 2008, EJI attorneys filed a complaint in Montgomery County Circuit Court alleging that the State of Alabama’s application of the Community Notification Act’s adult sex offender residency and notification requirements against Andrew Miller, a mentally retarded, visually impaired, and physically disabled man, violate his and his family’s constitutional rights.
+On September 17, 2008, EJI attorneys filed a complaint in Montgomery County Circuit Court alleging that the State of Alabama’s application of the Community Notification Act’s adult sex offender residency and notification requirements against Andrew Miller, a man with intellectual disability, visual impairment, and physical disability, violate his and his family’s constitutional rights.

-On September 4, 1986, mentally retarded fifteen-year-old Andrew Miller was arrested on charges of sexual assault.
-That day, he was improperly transferred to adult court — a mistake that the prosecution and circuit court judge unsuccessfully tried to correct.
+On September 4, 1986, when Andrew Miller was a 15-year-old child with intellectual disability, he was arrested on charges of sexual assault.
+That day, he was improperly transferred to adult court—a mistake that the prosecution and circuit court judge unsuccessfully tried to correct.

 In adult court, Mr. Miller was appointed an attorney whose license was suspended for deceitful conduct that same year.
 Mr. Miller was convicted and served twenty years in prison.